 Layers, Layers, Layers

+If you speak to a local, they will tell you that dressing in layers is the key to enjoying your time in Banff.
+The Mt.
+Norquay Chairlift is no different.
 Gaining 7000 ft in altitude typically means a shift in the temperature.
 From our experience, we have noticed a lowering in temperature at the top of the mountain, even on a warm and sunny day.

 What does dressing in layers look like for us?
 We found that wearing comfortable shoes, light pants or shorts (weather dependant), a short sleeve t-shirt and pack a sweater or light jacket made for the perfect combination.

-To add, in an area like Banff National Park, it is not uncommon for us to see 3 seasons in one day.
+To add, in an area like Banff National Park, it is not uncommon for us to see three seasons in one day.
 It is always helpful to pack layers to make the most of your experience from start to finish.

 The Cliffhouse Bistro is situated at the top of the Mt.
 Norquay Chairlift and is one of the most scenic restaurants in Banff.
-The Bistro started out as a meeting place for skiers that would brave some of the steepest slopes.
+It started out as a meeting place for skiers who would brave some of the steepest slopes.
+Since then, this 1950s tearoom has been restored and transformed into a modern bistro.
+The decor offers cozy cabin vibes while keeping its rich history.

-Mount Norquay Via Ferrata
+The Mount Norquay Via Ferrata

 Explorer Route